MSc course modules

 During the autumn term the MSc focuses on Core Foundation modules to provide a solid grounding for students from diverse academic backgrounds.

 This module aims to convey the fundamentals of modern/future energy systems in terms of their technical properties and economic and environmental impacts.
-The technologies/systems considered include solar photovoltaic electricity generation, fuel cells and hydrogen for stationary and transport electricity generation and wind power.
+The technologies/systems considered include solar photovoltaic electricity generation, nuclear and wind power.
 The module will also consider estimation of energy resources and demands along with the main sources of data and methods for analysis.

 Methods for the Analysis of Energy Systems